The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Introduction

-In Section \ref{Gen}, we take a rather different approach in dealing with the general stratum $g=9, k=6$.
-Using results of Mukai \cite{Muk}, we realize $\M_9 \smallsetminus \M_9^5$ (up to a $\mu_2$ gerbe) as a global quotient of an open subvariety of a Grassmannian by $\SP_6$.
+In genus $9$, we must also deal with curves of gonality $6$.
+The approach we take to these curves in Section \ref{Gen} is quite different from the approach taken to curves of gonality $5$ and below because there is no uniform description for degree $6$ covers in terms of associated vector bundles.
+Instead, using results of Mukai \cite{Muk}, we realize $\M_9 \smallsetminus \M_9^5$ (up to a $\mu_2$ gerbe) as a global quotient of an open subvariety of a Grassmannian by $\SP_6$.
 The tautological subbundle on the resulting Grassmann bundle over $\BSp_6$ is the Hodge bundle (up to possibly twisting by a line bundle, see Lemma \ref{Sbundle}).
 It then remains to see that Chern classes of the rank $6$ vector bundle $\V$ associated to this quotient are tautological.
 We see this by proving that the rank $21$ vector bundle $\Sym^2 \V$ is the bundle of $21$ quadrics that cut out a canonical genus $9$ curve (Lemma \ref{quadricsbundle}).
 From this, it follows that the Chern classes of $\Sym^2 \V$ are tautological, and, using the splitting principle, the Chern classes of $\V$ are seen to be tautological as well.